First Friday reception – Friday, April 7 @ 6pm | International Civil Rights Center and Museum

 An Opening Night pre-show reception.

-Margaret, Social Media
+Amy, Social Media

 The world premiere of Preston Lane’s “Actions and Objectives” took place at the Triad Stage this past weekend.
 On Friday, April 7, a cast of fifteen actors and seven creative team staff members came together to help perform an unrestrained political play within a play about the contemporary South.
 “Actions and Objectives” takes the setting of the fictionalized Hawboro, a repeat of three of Lane’s other plays including “Providence Gap,” “Common Enemy” and “Radiant Abundant.”
 Hawboro, is a small Southern town situated in the Piedmont Triad of North Carolina that was finally in a state of tranquility after the recent debacles with the Zebulon Zebras in Lane’s play “Common Enemy.”

 In the director’s notes from his new play, “Actions and Objectives,” Preston Lane observes, “A writer writes from what (he knows).”
 Right away, you know this play from the prolific Lane is his perspective of race, relationships, power structure, of events current and past, and truth.
 But Lane is also a teacher and was 2016 artist-in-residence at UNC-Greensboro.
 Writers write; teachers teach; and when you’re both, you find a way to combine the two.

 The world premiere of a play in Greensboro Friday shines a light on race relations and other hot button topics.

 There aren’t many 11-year-olds who can say that a playwright wrote a part specifically for them.
 But Aidan Armstrong can.
 Preston Lane, a playwright and Triad Stage artistic director, originally didn’t have a child’s role in his latest production, “Actions and Objectives,” but he created one specifically for Armstrong.